valbercesar/pldotnet/docs/FAQ.md

 The full list can be found in our white paper or in the technical documentation.

-## Q: How does pl/dotnet make use of Npgsql?
+## Q: How does pl/dotnet make use of NPGSQL?

-Npgsql is an open source ADO.NET Data Provider for PostgreSQL.
+NPGSQL is an open source ADO.NET Data Provider for PostgreSQL.
 You can find out more at their website, [https://www.npgsql.org/](https://www.npgsql.org/).

-pl/dotnet uses Npgsql to map PostgreSQL data types to .NET data types.
-This provides us a very high quality of data type mapping, since Npgsql has long been in widespread use, and it maximizes code mobility for developers seeking to move their client code into the database as stored procedures.
+pl/dotnet uses NPGSQL to map PostgreSQL data types to .NET data types.
+This provides us a very high quality of data type mapping, since NPGSQL has long been in widespread use, and it maximizes code mobility for developers seeking to move their client code into the database as stored procedures.

-pl/dotnet also uses Npgsql in our implementation of SPI, which is currently under development.
+pl/dotnet also uses NPGSQL in our implementation of SPI, which is currently under development.

-We believe that maximal compatibility with Npgsql will allow transparent migration of C# and F# code from the client to the server, which is a strategic goal for our project.
+We believe that maximal compatibility with NPGSQL will allow transparent migration of C# and F# code from the client to the server, which is a strategic goal for our project.

-## Q: How compatible is my Npgsql client code with pl/dotnet?
+## Q: How compatible is my NPGSQL client code with pl/dotnet?

-At the moment, we are 100% compatible with all supported Npgsql types.
-There are several deviations from the Npgsql type mapping which we are contemplating in the future, but we believe that Npgsql compatibility will remain our default, with developers being able to opt into the alternative APIs at their discretion.
+At the moment, we are 100% compatible with all supported NPGSQL types.
+There are several deviations from the NPGSQL type mapping which we are contemplating in the future, but we believe that NPGSQL compatibility will remain our default, with developers being able to opt into the alternative APIs at their discretion.

 ## Q: How complete is your F# support compared to C#?